wju99/Customer_search_app/README.md

 - **Query Parameters**:
   - `name`: The name to search for.
 - **Response**:
-  - `200`: Returns an array of matching customers.
+  - `200`: Returns an array of customers matching searched name.
   - `404`: No matching customers found.
   - `500`: Server error.